BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 DesignTo x Gensler x BEAT: BIPOC Portfolio Collaboration

-Students that identify as Black, Indigenous or Persons of Colour are invited to participate in a portfolio review session to align with the upcoming Design TO festival on January 29, 2021.
+Students that identify as Black, Indigenous or Persons of Colour were invited to participate in a portfolio review session to align with the Design TO festival on January 29, 2021.

-Join Gensler, along with other leading Canadian architects and designers, for a collaborative review of resumes and portfolios to assist this generation with the next steps of their careers.
-Students will be granted a half hour review session with two professionals within the fields of architecture, interior design, landscape architecture or architectural technology.
-This will be an opportunity for students to engage conversation with members of the design community while refining their interview skills.
-Strategies and advice will be shared by all participants to gear students towards design excellence and enrichment within their future careers.
+Guests were invited to join Gensler, along with other leading Canadian architects and designers, for a collaborative review of resumes and portfolios to assist this generation with the next steps of their careers.
+Students were granted a half hour review session with two professionals within the fields of architecture, interior design, landscape architecture or architectural technology.
+This was an opportunity for students to engage conversation with members of the design community while refining their interview skills.
+Strategies and advice was shared by all participants to gear students towards design excellence and enrichment within their future careers.

 BEAT x The Adelaide Project: Designing Equitable Communities with Persis Lam & Tura Cousins Wilson